rsaarelm/roguereview/dungeonbash.md

 Function `summoning` tries to spawn random monsters around a spot.
 It specifically doesn't create magician monsters, I guess they can do summons of their own, so this could lead into an explosion.
-"Can a monster span into this spot" is a rather clumsy expression that explicitly checks the terrain and lack of an existing monster.
+"Can a monster spawn into this spot" is a rather clumsy expression that explicitly checks the terrain and lack of an existing monster.
 Could probably be a helper function instead.